talwrii/irssidump/README.md

 Tool to periodically dump irc messages from irssi via libnotify.

-## Purpose
+## Motivation

-Electronic communication is a complicated beast, one has to balance the value of of quick contactability with the overhead of interruption.
+Electronic communication is a complicated beast: one has to balance the value of of quick contactability with the overhead of interruption.

-IRC is a particularly interesting case in that the point of using irc *and* e-mail is to allow two forms of communication, one slow and reliable, the other fast and unreliable.
+IRC is a particularly interesting case.
+The point of using irc *and* e-mail is to allow two forms of communication, one slow and reliable, the other fast and unreliable.
+But often IRC channels can become sufficiently noisy that immediate interruptions become too distracting, so instead one must batch up checking of IRC messages.

-"I'll just check this every 15 minutes or so", is a surprising difficult aspiration to acheive, and general tends to become: "I will check this once a day" or "I will continually check this".
+However, "I'll just check this every 15 minutes or so" is a surprising difficult aspiration to acheive, and general tends to become "I will check this once a day" or "I will continually check this".
 This tool tries to help you reach a happy medium.